-Raised in Hamburg, Germany, Tatjana Merzyn began studying violin at a young age and later viola and piano.
-She earned a Bachelor’s and Master’s degree in Music Education and History from Berlin’s University of Arts and from Humboldt University, also in Berlin.
+Tatjana earned Bachelor’s and Master’s degrees in Music Education and History from University of the Arts Berlin and Humboldt University.
+She received national scholarships from “Studienstiftung des deutschen Volkes,” “Evangelisches Studienwerk Villigst” and “Deutsche Stiftung Musikleben.”
+As a pianist, she was awarded first prize at Germany's nationwide “Jugend musiziert” competition.
 Tatjana served as principal violist in several German youth orchestras.
 Additionally, she performed as piano soloist and as conductor with the Orquesta Sinfónica de Trujillo in Peru.

 Photo: Clara Yang